terrorizer1980/sajaldotco/README.md

-# Academic Kickstart
+# Curriculum Vitae

-**Academic** is a framework to help you create a beautiful website quickly.
+**Sajal-CV** is a framework to help you create a beautiful website quickly.
 Perfect for personal, student, or academic websites.
 [Check out the latest demo](https://themes.gohugo.io/theme/academic/) of what you'll get in less than 10 minutes or [view the documentation](https://sourcethemes.com/academic/docs/).

-**Academic Kickstart** provides a minimal template to kickstart your new website by following the simple steps below.
+**Sajal CV** provides a minimal template to sajal-cv your new website by following the simple steps below.

 [![Screenshot](https://raw.githubusercontent.com/gcushen/hugo-academic/master/academic.png)](https://github.com/gcushen/hugo-academic/)